 3. You have to be naturally organized to be a professional organizer

 Well, this one is kind of true.
 But only kind of.
 Yes, you need to like organizing and being organized, but you don’t have to be born with some kind of organizational gift to become a professional organizer.
 Like anything else, organization can be learned—and on the flip side, being personally organized doesn’t make you a good professional organizer on its own.
-Most of your career will involve working with clients to figure out a system that works for them and their lifestyle.
+Most of your career will involve working with clients to figure out an organization system that works for them and their lifestyle.

 Just like anyone else, professional organizers are only human.
 Their homes aren’t spotless; they have friends, families, careers, and hobbies that take up time, space, and energy, so naturally they’ll fall behind once in a while.
 The difference is that professional organizers are invested in creating systems to organize their spaces, lives, and minds—systems that they, and their clients, can actually stick with.